A study this week found many parents have no idea how to guide or keep their children safe on the internet. Here’s how

 I confess, I don’t know my Tumblr from my Flickr, declare video games a bore and have resisted an online presence.
 I’m a typically ignorant parent; a cyber-snob.
 I have three sons aged, 11, 9, and 7.
 Can parents of my generation really afford to be so clueless?

 A study this week has made me resolve to change my ways:43 per cent of children aged 12 and older have messaged strangers, according to research by online support site knowthenet.org.uk.
 Over a fifth have posted negative comments, and a quarter have hijacked another person’s account and posted without permission.
 Meanwhile, only 32 per cent of parents feel very confident about helping their kids stay safe online, and many have no idea how to install parental controls.
-It’s essential for adults to understand this parallel universe.
+It’s essential for adults to understand this parallel universe – after all, we are likely the ones who have looked at htc internet prices, as well as prices for every service provider in our area, to make sure we are getting the best connection for the best price, therefore enabling our children’s access to the internet.
 How can we guide them through it otherwise?

 Too many of us stick our heads in the sand, proudly declaring that we loathe the internet and social networking, whilst also saying at the same time how grateful we are that we have access to the internet, so we can put our Transmission Control Protocol, or tcp/ip, to the test.
 Yes, little do you know that this plays a vital role in delivering data and messages across platforms, and without it, the internet and social networking sites wouldn’t work in the successful way that we know them to.
 “It’s a dangerous attitude,” says James Diamond, of esafety.guru.
 “The first thing that stops teenagers telling parents they’ve got into trouble is they think: ‘My parents don’t understand the internet, the social media site, the game I’m playing, so they can’t help me; I’m not going to tell them,’ ” Diamond says.
 “You don’t need to open a Twitter account, but you do need to know what your children might be up to and help them make safer decisions.”